- April 13, 2016

 One of the most dreaded words in the English language, “cancer” is the reason that more than half a million Americans lose their lives every year.
 Although the overall cancer death rate has continued to drop annually for the last decade, there is still progress to be made.
 For example, an estimated 1,685,210 new cases of cancer will be diagnosed in the United States this year.
 The National Cancer Institute estimates that the most widespread forms in 2016 will be breast cancer, lung and bronchus cancer, prostate cancer, colon and rectum cancer, bladder cancer, melanoma of the skin, non-Hodgkin lymphoma, thyroid cancer, kidney and renal pelvis cancer, leukemia, endometrial cancer, and pancreatic cancer.

 Beyond what people can do to help themselves, they need to be able to count on the medical community.
 The rate of survival for any type of cancer is heavily associated with time of diagnosis.
 Detecting cancer early gives patients the best chance for successful treatment.
 Diagnostic mistakes mean needless suffering for patients and their families, and in many cases, even lost lives.
 Unfortunately, millions of people who seek medical care are not properly diagnosed each year.
+When such diagnostic errors occur, consulting a medical malpractice lawyer can be an essential step for victims and their families.
 Common reasons for misdiagnosis include medical professionals who:

 - Discount patient’s complaints of symptoms

 - Don’t recognize the symptoms